facebook pixel content

 Course Description

+Students will develop concrete skills that that can be immediately applied in the field.
 Beginning with the essentials of concrete safety, tools, and equipment, the course progresses into a variety of commercial concrete applications, including placement, reinforcing, formwork and finishing.
-This course provides students with the knowledge and skills needed to work successfully in the concrete industry.

 Course details